chrismacp/chrismacp.github.io/_posts/2019-07-14-50-years-since-we-walked-on-the-moon.md

 Here's what I have come across so far, if you find something else drop us a comment!

 [BBC - 8 Days: To the Moon and Back][1]

-Documentary with no narration but just real footage and recreation.
+Documentary with no narration, just real footage and recreated scenes.

 [BBC - 13 Minutes to the Moon][2]

-8 episode podcast focussing on how the Moon landing was saved.
+Well produced 8 episode podcast presented by Kevin Fong focussing on how the Moon landing was saved.

 [Apollo 11 In Realtime][3]

 Amazing website recreating the Apollo 11 experience from the cockpit with visualisations, transcriptions and all mission data presented in real-time.
 A lot of work has gone in to this!

 [Apollo 11][4]

 Recent film which I've still to watch but has decent ratings.
 It's in the cinemas in the U.K. and Germany right now.